spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

-If for every cycle of interconnected system elements $E_1, E_2,..., E_m$, there exists an index $0 < i < m$ such that $E_i$ is strongly causal modulo its output channels that are input channels of $E_{i+1}$ or $E_m$ is strongly causal modulo its output channels that are input channels of $E_1$, then the semantic interface of the composed sytem element is guaranteed to be well-defined.
+If for every cycle of interconnected system elements $E_1, E_2,..., E_m$, there exists an index $0 < i < m$ such that $E_i$ is strongly causal modulo its output channels that are input channels of $E_{i+1}$ or $E_m$ is strongly causal modulo its output channels that are input channels of $E_1$, then the semantic interface of the composed system element is guaranteed to be well-defined.

 For example, the previous picture depicts the composition of the three system elements $E_1, E_2$ and $E_3$.
 Assume that all of the system elements are